 Canada legalized recreational Cannabis on October 17, 2018.
+In fact, according to the same G2Crowd report quoted above, Canada’s overall spend on legal cannabis is expected to rise up to 58% in 2019.
 Growers now get licensed by the Federal government, and then individual provinces determine how the product gets distributed and sold.
 In the US, Medical marijuana is legal in 33 states and Recreational in 10.
 In Europe, the question of legality is a bit diverse.
 You are not likely to be punished for minor possession in Spain, Portugal, Italy, Ireland, Slovenia, Croatia, Bulgaria, Latvia, Belgium, and the Czech Republic.
 On the other hand, Greece, Cyprus, Hungary, Sweden, and Finland have some of the harshest drug laws; they consider all types of drug use a criminal offense and possessors may be faced with prison time.

-3. How will the legal CBD benefit Medical Marijuana Industry?
+3. How will the legal CBD benefit Medical Cannabis Industry?

 The growth of low and non-alcoholic beverage consumption (like CBD water) and the shift from cigarettes to vaping provide an opportunity for Cannabis to replace alcohol and tobacco on social occasions.

 Vitamins and dietary supplements are expected to be the largest Cannabis-related category by 2025, with 2 percent of sales to come from products containing CBD.

 Global sales of packaged food with CBD are expected to double over the next two years, further blurring the lines between consumer health and food.